manojkumarmohanta/Digital-Banking/readme.md

 ## Features

 - **User Authentication**: Users can sign up and log in to their accounts securely.
+- **OTP Send and Validation**: Users will receive an OTP while registering and validate that OTP for successful registration.
 - **Account Management**: Users can view their account details, including balance and transaction history.
 - **Fund Transfers**: Users can transfer funds between their accounts or to other users.
 - **Transaction History**: Users can view their transaction history and filter transactions by date or type.
-- **Mail Notifications**: Users receive email notifications for important account activities, such as fund transfers and account updates.
+- **Mail Notifications**: Users receive email notifications for important account activities, such as fund transfers and updates.

 ## Technologies Used